maurizioquadrio/maurizioquadrio.github.io/about.markdown

 permalink: /about/
 ---

 This is highly work-in-progress material.
 The content is brought online gradually.
-Formatting and layout come later...
+Formatting and layout will come later...

 You can find the source code for Minima at GitHub:
 [jekyll][jekyll-organization] /